recoveryhub/2021-wanderers/Source/Draft/MJ_TW_018.md

 Buyers and sellers, men and women, left the market.
 The men left the Green Wreath.
 There came together a mob, increasing from every side.
 In part it was curious and wished to hear, in part it was angry and wished but to loose its own passion.
 Here and there in the mass might stand a forward-looking soul, interested rather than curious, not inclined to mere fury against the new.
 But these were few set over against the many.

 Osmund stood, a resolute man, striving to cause an inner light to shine outward.
 He looked at the throng pressing around, close to the steps.
 He saw that it made a black and heavy cloud that might turn to a storm that should beat him down.
-By now he could well gauge these crowds that would listen so long as it pleased them to do so, and then would lift the arm of a phrenetic.
+By now he could well gauge these crowds that would listen so long as it pleased them to do so, and then would lift the arm of a phrenetic[6].
 Yet always, even in the midst of the darkest cloud, he could see, like stars in narrow rifts, listening faces, kindred eyes.
 But this was a heavy cloud and would surely break in storm.

 He opened his lips.
 “I have a call to speak to the people{397} of England!—England, England, thou hast heard many calling to thee, and sometimes thou harkenest, and sometimes thou turnest upon thy side.
 ‘Let me alone!
 A little more slumber and a little more sleep!’
 And sometimes thou stainest thyself purple with the blood of those who cry!”